whyoleg/cryptography-kotlin/PLANS.md

     * add FAQ about security related things
     * add documentation to declarations
     * setup dokka to fail on undocumented

-## Kotlin 1.8.20/1.9.0

-* WebCrypto WASM support
-* use kotlin.Closeable
-* migrate test-tool-client to composite build
-* use base64 from stdlib
-* setup configuration cache

 ## 0.4.0: Certificates and Key management